 - It may be necessary to contain and dispose of ferrous sulfate as a HAZARDOUS WASTE.
-Contact your state Department of Environmental Protection (DEP or your regional office of the federal Environmental Protection Agency (EPA) for specific recommendations.
+For this reason, contact your state Department of Environmental Protection (DEP or your regional office of the federal Environmental Protection Agency (EPA) for specific recommendations.
 (4)

 Liquid Ferrous Sulfate

 - Wear PPE appropriate for handling the material.
 No smoking or eating in spill areas.
 Absorb small spills with sand or vermiculite.
-Place contaminated material in appropriate container for disposal.
+In addition, place contaminated material in appropriate container for disposal.

 - If spilled on the ground, the affected area should be removed to a depth of 1 to 2 inches and placed in an appropriate container for disposal.
-Large spills should be handled according to a predetermined plan.
-Do not flush material to public sewer systems or any waterways.
+Handle large spills according to a predetermined plan.
+Furthermore, do not flush material to public sewer systems or any waterways.

 - Wear appropriate protective clothing and equipment during cleanup activities.
 Ensure adequate decontamination of tools and equipment following cleanup.
-Adequate ventilation is required when neutralizing spills or leaks (4).
+Use adequate ventilation when neutralizing spills or leaks (4).

 Suitable Extinguishing Media: Not combustible.
 Use extinguishing agents appropriate for surrounding fire.

 Special Fire Fighting: Move container from fire area if it can be done without risk.
-Avoid inhalation of material or combustion byproducts by wearing a self contained breathing apparatus.
-Dike area to prevent runoff and contamination of water source.
-Stay upwind and keep out of low areas.
+Furthermore, avoid inhalation of material or combustion byproducts by wearing a self contained breathing apparatus.
+Dike area to prevent runoff as well as contamination of water source.
+In addition, stay upwind and keep out of low areas.

 Exposure Controls / Personal Protection